WollemiPines/Horisen-Landing-PG/README.md

 Title: HORISEON Inc. Landing Page
 ***
 Description: These HTML and CSS files describe a main landing page for HORISEON Social Solution Services, Inc.
-The code should be interprateable by any browser as it is writtern to HTML 5 standards
+The code should be interpretable by any browser as it is writtern to HTML 5 standards
 ***
 Changes: The exisiting HTML and CSS scripts have been updated with the following
-- header and footer tags added to aid screen readers
+- header, footer, aside and section tags added to aid screen readers
 - alt text on all images and symbols inc reveal on mouseovers
 - links updated to function correctly
 - Additonal commenting made to both files for easier reading